 Plant-rhizobiome interactions in crop and grass species

-There is growing evidence that plants have strong influences on the microbial community near their roots, also known as the rhizobiome.
+There is growing evidence that plants strongly influence the microbial community near their roots, also known as the rhizobiome.
 The ability to favor the growth of more beneficial microorganisms that enhance nutrient availability or uptake for plants or increase their resistance to soil pathogens should be selected for, but little is known about the mechanisms involved.
 The Russo lab is part of a multi-PI project (crri.unl.edu/about-crri) investigating such plant-microbe rhizosphere interactions in natural grassland and agricultural systems.
 The project uses an integrative approach to identify how microbial community structure and function influence plant phenotypes using stable-isotope probing, metagenomics, and proteomics.